paterit/version-checker/README.md

 #### --version_tag <version_tag>
-Version tag eg. v2.3.0 against which new version check will be run.
+Version tag eg. v2.3.0 against which version check will be run.

 #### --verbose
-Print detailed info for each component about new version avaialble.
+Print detailed info for each component about the new version avaialble.

 #### update